grnet/snf-image-creator/docs/install.rst

    $ python ./setup.py install

 To do the latter, you'll need to have git (http://git-scm.com/) installed.
-For ubuntu this can be done using:
+For Ubuntu this can be done using:

 .. code-block:: console